NickColley/design-of-forms/src/the-form-in-print/alphabets/index.md

 Dated the, blank field, day of blank field, 19.
 (Signed) blank field, of blank field. whose address for service is (c), blank field, the said Defendant in person.
-(c) The address for service must be the Defendant's place of residence within the jurisdiction or, if he has no such residence, some other place within the Jurisdiction (England & Wales).]({{ page.url }}1.jpg)
+(c) The address for service must be the Defendant’s place of residence within the jurisdiction or, if he has no such residence, some other place within the Jurisdiction (England & Wales).]({{ page.url }}1.jpg)

 <figcaption>